logo

 How to set up a default music player for Alexa

-The default music player for your Alexa devices is Amazon Music™, and you can access it with a simple voice command.
+The default music player for your Alexa devices is Amazon Music™.
 If you want to change your default music player—so you don't have to say “on Spotify," for example, at the end of your voice commands—here's how to do it:

-1. In the Alexa app, tap More on the bottom left.
+1. In the Alexa app, tap More on the bottom right.

 2. Tap Settings, then Music & Podcasts.

-4. Select your music service, and tap Done.
+4. Select your preferred music service under Music, and tap Save (if prompted).

 How to sync your Alexa devices